-- (a) The following policies apply to lands currently within the Agricultural District within those portions of the Plan Area located within the County of Vermilion River. - Premature development of existing agricultural lands within the County of Vermilion River should be avoided and such land should continue to be used for agricultural purposes. - ii.
-Non-intensive agricultural uses may be approved at the discretion of the County in accordance with the provisions of the Agricultural District and any additional applicable regulations in the County of Vermilion River Land Use Bylaw.
+- (a) The following policies apply to lands currently within the Agricultural District within those portions of the IDP area located within the County. - Premature development of existing agricultural lands within the County of Vermilion River should be avoided and such land should continue to be used for agricultural purposes; - Non-intensive agricultural uses may be approved at the discretion of the County in accordance with the provisions of the Agricultural District and any additional applicable regulations in the County of Vermilion River LUB; and - iii.
+Existing intensive agricultural uses may continue at the discretion of the County.
+Approval of any new intensive agricultural operations should only be considered subject to appropriate intermunicipal referral and communication as provided for under Section 5.4 of this IDP.